 Beyond its performance in video editing, there are a few things about the MX Master 3S that make me absolutely love it:

-• Three Devices, No Problem: I love that I can seamlessly switch between my MacBook Pro, Mac Mini, and even my girlfriend’s laptop when she’s working from my place (and forgets her mouse, of course).
+- Three Devices, No Problem: I love that I can seamlessly switch between my MacBook Pro, Mac Mini (I upgraded to the M4 Pro version, read my Mac Mini M4 review for video editing), and even my girlfriend’s laptop when she’s working from my place (and forgets her mouse, of course).
 It’s like having three mice in one.

 These are just a few of the reasons why the MX Master 3S has earned a permanent spot on my desk.
 It’s not just a mouse; it’s an essential tool that helps me work smarter, not harder.